April 6, 2023

 - Masks are mandatory in this workplace

-Ensure that all workers understand these measures and post the policies, practices and measures in your health and safety bulletin board and places where is easily accessible for workers to read, including your company’s website.
-Provide this information and signage in a language that workers understand.
-Be sure that workers acknowledge the importance of staying home if they are feeling sick.
-Provide them with options of working from home, if possible.
+Ensure that all workers understand these measures and post the policies, practices and measures in your health and safety bulletin board and in places where it is easily accessible for workers to read.

 As things continue to unfold, employers should keep an eye on new updates, orders and recommendations from public health.
 Be sure to review your workplace communicable disease prevention program, assess your workplace risk level and make changes accordingly.

 Implement workplace inspections and supervision to ensure measures are functioning properly, followed and maintained.

 Make sure workers know how to raise health and safety concerns and work with the joint health and safety committee, or safety representative to resolve and identify safety issues.